Højbro Plads 13: The current building

 The buildings were destroyed in the Copenhagen Fire of 1795.
 The square was subsequently created as part of Peter Meyn's and Jørgen Henrich Rawert's plan for the rebuilding of the city.
 The two lots No. 256 and No. 257, now with a much more visible location overlooking the new square, were both acquired by restaurateur Johan Mortensen Eisen and again merged into a single property.
 The current building was completed for him in 1796.
 The adjacent building at No. 255 (now hjbro Plads 15) was built for him in 1797.
-The corner property was in the new cadastre of 1806listed as No. 43 and was by then owned by his widow.
+The corner property was in the new cadastre of 1806 listed as No. 43 and was by then owned by his widow.

 C. H. Thorning, Parfume- & Sæbe-fabrikant, a perfume and soap manufacturer, was in the middle of the 19th century based in the building.

 The singer Johannes Frederik Fröhlich resided in the building from 1832 to 1835.
 The painter August Jerndorff (1846-1906) resided on the third floor at Lille Kirkestræde 5from 1870 to 1873.

-Yje businessman S. Johannessonwas among the residents of the building in 1919.
+The businessman S. Johannesson was among the residents of the building in 1919.